 That is the whole defining thing about KXM is that we don’t do that.
 That’s like telling a jam band well you guys should you know you guys should go in and have well-prepared songs and that’s a jam band that’s the whole point.
 I try to press that in interviews to people whenever I talk to them

-I have other projects that we put more thought into but we didn’t need to take time in developing an arrangement in songs we have that already
+I have other projects that we put more thought into, but we didn’t need to take time in developing an arrangement in songs we have that already

 You have many projects going on.
 I see you with one band then you’re with another then you’re back with Lynch Mob.
 I don’t know how you do it.
 And then you make guitars too

 Yes.
-I’ve got a project called Abanishment which I’ve been working on for about 5 years with a gentleman called Haze who is an industrial programmer engineer, fixer, real talented and has worked with Brian Schnell The Prodigy and Zombie things like that.
-It’s sort of an industrious less project.
-And Tommy Victor is the singer and again that’s called Abanishment we just got everything done except we’ve got some vocals to finish up.
+I’ve got a project called Abanishment which I’ve been working on for about five years with a gentleman called Haze who is an industrial programmer engineer, fixer, real talented and has worked with Brian Schnell The Prodigy and Zombie things like that.
+It’s an industrious less project.
+And Tommy Victor is the singer, and again that’s called Abanishment we just got everything done except we’ve got some vocals to finish up.
 I’ve got the new Sweet & Lynch record that I just finished writing that last week.
 We were in the studio on the east coast with Brian Tichy, James Lomenzo, and Michael Sweet and we finished tracking that.
-We’ll be done tracking tomorrow and finish up the vocals and that will be done this coming week.
-Sweet & Lynch 2 or whatever we end up calling it, which I hope we don’t call it that Thirdly, we have a project called Ultra Phonics which is an evolution of Project Nfidelikah which features Angelo Moore from Fishbone on vocals who we replaced with Corey Glover from Living Color.
+We’ll be done tracking tomorrow and finish up the vocals, and that will be done this coming week.
+Sweet & Lynch 2 or whatever we end up calling it, which I hope we don’t call it that Thirdly, we have a project called Ultra Phonics which is an evolution of Project Nfidelikah which features Angelo Moore from Fishbone on vocals which we replaced with Corey Glover from Living Color.

 And that took the rhythm section more with Tower of Power.
-That record has all been written and Corey is finishing up the vocals and we’ll be getting the mix on that and that record should be coming out soon, I imagine.
+That record has all been written, and Corey is finishing up the vocals, and we’ll be getting the mix on that, and that record should be coming out soon, I imagine.
 And our new Lynch Mob is coming out it’s called The Brotherhood that’s coming out, it’s been finished for a while, that will be coming out in June

 Any future Dokken records going to be released?

-A Dokken Live album coming out with three new studio tracks on it as well as live DVD.
-That will be coming out probably in the beginning of 2018.
+A Dokken Live album was coming out with three new studio tracks on it as well as live DVD.
+That will be coming out probably at the beginning of 2018.
 And then Lynch Mob also has a live album and a DVD coming out at some point.
 So yes, I’ve got a lot of things in the pipeline which is very confusing

 It’s confusing to me.
 I had to get that all off my chest, sorry